commonsguy/cwac-saferoom/README-original.markdown

 # CWAC-SafeRoom: A Room<->SQLCipher for Android Bridge

-This project implements the `Support...` series of classes and interfaces that [Room](https://developer.android.com/topic/libraries/architecture/room.html) can use for working with a particular edition of SQLite.
+This project implements the `SupportSQLite...` series of classes and interfaces that [Room](https://developer.android.com/topic/libraries/architecture/room.html) can use for working with a particular edition of SQLite.
 Specficially, this project's classes connect Room with [SQLCipher for Android](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/), a version of SQLite that offers transparent encryption of its contents.

+**NOTE**: SQLCipher for Android has its own implementation of the `SupportSQLite...` classes and interfaces.
+Please consider using SQLCipher for Android directly, rather than using SafeRoom.

 ## Notable Forks